If you want your ad campaigns to be as effective as possible, then you need to take the buyer journey stages into account.

 You can exclude people who already have some awareness of your brand – including those that have visited your website or engaged with you on social media.

 Remember, the goal here is simply to spread awareness.
 Anyone with previous interactions should be served ads in the next stage.

-Pro tip: as you target keywords throughout the buyer journey, the kinds of keywords will change.
+Pro tip: as you target keywords, the kinds of keywords will change.
 In the awareness stage, searches will be very broad.